ADMINISTRATION:

 A Salford actor born on 1st June 1944, and educated at the famous

-attention in the 1970s when he played leading roles in several
+in the 1970s when he played leading roles in several blockbuster

-blockbuster major films and television movies, where his natural
+major films and television movies, where his natural good looks

-good looks and archetypal British air made him a box office
+and archetypal British air made him a box office favourite with

-"Jesus of Nazareth", which shot him to the forefront
+Nazareth", which shot him to the forefront of desirable leading

 combined with highly emotional roles made him a sex symbol in